michelecampobasso/michelecampobasso.github.io/_pages/about.md

 <h3>Research overview</h3>

-<p style="text-align: justify; text-justify: inter-word;">My research focuses on [how cybercriminal communities support the provisioning of offensive cyber capabilities for an arbitrary threat actor](https://michelecampobasso.github.io/whitepapers/2021-03-01-proliferation-primer), leading to the [discovery of emerging underground criminal business models](https://michelecampobasso.github.io/publication/2020-11-10-impaas) and to the [derivation of attacker preferences to characterize victims and inform a cyber-risk model](https://michelecampobasso.github.io/publication/2023-08-09-impaas-economy).
+<p style=\"text-align: justify; text-justify: inter-word;\">My research focuses on [how cybercriminal communities support the provisioning of offensive cyber capabilities for an arbitrary threat actor](https://michelecampobasso.github.io/whitepapers/2021-03-01-proliferation-primer), leading to the [discovery of emerging underground criminal business models](https://michelecampobasso.github.io/publication/2020-11-10-impaas) and to the [derivation of attacker preferences to characterize victims and inform a cyber-risk model](https://michelecampobasso.github.io/publication/2023-08-09-impaas-economy).
 To achieve this, I study how to [circumvent adversarial countermeasures to investigation and infiltration in blackmarkets](https://michelecampobasso.github.io/publication/2022-11-24-threatcrawl).
 Thanks to the collected data and to the achieved foodhold in tenths of cybercriminal communities, I propose an [evaluation framework for cybercriminal marketplaces supporting attack innovation](https://michelecampobasso.github.io/publications/2023-07-05-underground-relevance).</p>

 Personal
 ------